Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 COMA: MAA2C with Counterfactual Multi-Agent Policy Gradients
 -----------------------------------------------------

+.. admonition:: Quick Facts

     - Counterfactual multi-agent policy gradients (COMA) is based on MAA2C.
     - Agent architecture of COMA consists of two models: ``policy`` and ``Q``.
-- COMA adopts a new credit assignment mechanism that uses a counterfactual baseline to marginalize a single agent’s action's contribution.
+    - COMA adopts a counterfactual baseline to marginalize a single agent’s action's contribution.
-- COMA has a centralized ``Q``, which is similar to :ref:`MAA2C`.
-- COMA needs one stage of information sharing on real/sampled data.
     - COMA is applicable to collaborative, competitive, and mixed tasks.

 **Preliminary**: